To build a new tactic, one can use the tactic

 Unify.setEbindSub : ebind -> sub -> term -> bool

-, and returns true if it succeeds.
-If s
+m, and returns true if it succeeds.
+If s is id, this will

 To unwind an evar assignment, one may use the trail mechanism (see below).